mlua-rs/rlua/README.md

 The goal of this library is complete safety, it should not be possible to cause undefined behavior whatsoever with the API, even in edge cases.
 There is, however, QUITE a lot of unsafe code in this crate, and I would call the current safety level of the crate "Work In Progress".
-Still, UB is considered the most serious kind of bug, so if you find the ability to cause UB with this API *at all*, please file a bug report.
+Still, I am not *currently* aware of any way to cause UB, and UB is considered the most serious kind of bug, so if you find the ability to cause UB with this API *at all*, please file a bug report.

 Another goal of this library is complete protection from panics and aborts.
 Currently, it should not be possible for a script to trigger a panic or abort